Run Tests Concurrently

 fixture hooks and run hooks before the beginning of the first test.
 The after

-fixture and run hooks are executed after the final test in that fixture (or run) ends.
+fixture and run hooks take place after the final test in that fixture (or run) ends.

 Use Concurrency on Remote Devices